adopt shelter animals—Alana Stevenson, animal behaviorist with Miniature Pinscher rescue

 Adopt Shelter Animals: Give Them a Future

-Every day, tens of thousands of dogs and cats—many of them puppies and kittens—are killed in shelters across the United States.
-Some city shelters may euthanize up to 300 cats and kittens daily.
-Although lethal injection is a standard method, it remains traumatic for animals.
+Every day, tens of thousands of dogs and cats—including puppies and kittens—are killed in shelters across the United States.
+Some city shelters may euthanize up to 300 cats and kittens in a single day.
+Although lethal injection is the standard method, it remains traumatic for animals.
 In many areas, outdated and inhumane methods like gas chambers, heart sticks, and heat boxes are still used.
-Euthanasia is rarely performed by veterinarian.
-Newborn puppies and kittens are especially vulnerable, as shelters often lack the resources and foster support needed for their intensive care.
+Euthanasia is rarely performed by a veterinarian.
+Newborn puppies and kittens are especially vulnerable, as shelters often lack resources and volunteer fosters to care for them.

 Why Adopt?

 Choosing to adopt saves lives.
-Shelters and animal control facilities are often overwhelmed, especially in rural and urban areas.
-If you’ve been turned away by a rescue or private group, don’t give up—your local shelter still needs adopters, and many animals are overlooked simply due to location, age, or misconceptions.
+In both rural and urban areas, shelters and animal control facilities are often overwhelmed.
+If you’ve been turned away by a private rescue, local and municipal shelters still need adopters.
+Many animals are overlooked simply due to location, age, breed misconceptions, or lack of advertisement.

 The Value of Adult Adoptions

 Adult animals are often more settled, easier to train, and eager to bond.
 A five-year-old cat is still in her prime.
 A mature dog can be playful, affectionate, and loyal.
-Kittens and puppies grow up fast.
-Purebred animals are bred for physical features, not for behavioral traits.
+Puppies and kittens grow quickly, and many are surrendered between 1.5 and 4 years old once the charm of puppyhood or kittenhood fades.
+Mixed-breed animals and maligned breeds are often overlooked due to trends or misconceptions.
+However, purebred animals are bred for physical features, not for behavioral traits.
 A young age or specific breed doesn’t guarantee a perfect temperament or personality type.

 The Truth About Shelter Animals